sphereflow/rugol/README.md

 ### Convolution kernel
 A convolution kernel is a matrix which contains FieldType values.
 Each CellType has its own convolution kernel.
+There is also an option to use a single kernel for all CellType's.
 The kernel is used to calculate the accumulated value.
 The following procedure is executed for every cell in the CellType matrix.
 First a kernel is selected according to the CellType.